jeff-soriano/jeff-soriano/README.md

 Always improving.
 Watch this space!

-- 🔭 I’m currently working on developing a DnD spell recommender using React, TailwindCSS and GraphQL
+- 🔭 I’m currently working on developing:
+  - a DnD spell recommender using React, TailwindCSS and GraphQL
+  - a gamified engagement enhancer for conventions using React, Material UI, and Node
 - 🌱 I’m currently learning NextJS
 - 👯 I’m looking to collaborate on mission-driven projects
 - 📫 How to reach me: soriano.jeffm@gmail.com